Tickle Tots – Behind the Brand, Sophia Ferguson

 To provide a top quality product with eco–credentials to be proud of we have set ourselves some strict guidelines:

-- All our materials have to be tested to Oeko-Tex Standard 100, to ensure they are safe for babies delicate skin and gentle on the environment
+- All our materials have to be tested to Oeko-Tex Standard 100.
+This ensures they are safe for babies delicate skin and gentle on the environment

 - Our manufacturers are carefully chosen, where staff are paid a fair wage, work regular hours and work in a clean and safe environment, as well as producing a high quality product

-- We keep our packaging to an absolute minimum, with each nappy simply wrapped in a belly band or insert made from recycled card.
+- We keep our packaging to an absolute minimum.
+Each nappy simply wrapped in a belly band or insert made from recycled card.